Legal Studies (LGST) 377

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Lorna Stefanick.
-Controlling Knowledge: Information Access and Protection of Privacy in a Networked World.
+Controlling Knowledge: Freedom of Information and Privacy Protection in a Networked World.
 Athabasca University Press, 2011.
+(PDF)

 All other materials are available online.